Mutual funds add around 3.45 lakh folios in Sep, total tally at 8.56-cr

 Folios are numbers designated to individual investor accounts.
 An investor can have multiple folios.
 According to data from Association of Mutual Funds in India, the number of folios with 44 fund houses rose to 8,56,26,244 at the end of September, from 8,52,81,222 at the end of August, registering a gain of 3.45 lakh folios.

-The total folio count stood at 8.48 lakh in July, 8.38 lakh in June, 8.32 lakh in May and 8.27 lakh in April.
+The total folio count stood at 8.48 crore in July, 8.38 crore in June, 8.32 crore in May and 8.27 crore in April.
 Market experts said the addition of folios suggests that investors were undeterred by the market volatility.
 Besides, it indicates their understanding of the market risks associated in the mutual fund schemes.

 Meanwhile, the BSE's benchmark Sensex rose 3.6 per cent last month.
 The number of folios under the equity and equity-linked saving schemes rose by 2 lakh to 6.18 crore at September-end as compared to 6.16 crore at the end of the preceding month.